SIGN IN

 The goal is to find some peace inside it.

-You should be able to gradually slow your breathing.
+You should gradually be able to slow your breathing.

 That is the sweet spot.

-If this happens, it does not mean you failed.
+If this happens, you have not failed.

 Warmer water.